Special initiatives driving student success at the Schulich School of Business

 - Experiential learning adds to our student recruitment power and strengthens ties with alumni and prospective employers.

-For more information, please contact David Bell, Executive Director, Development and Alumni Relations, Schulich School of Business at (416) 650-8131 or firstname.lastname@example.org.Jump Link
+For more information, please contact Christina Niederwanger, Associate Director, Major Gifts and Campaign, Schulich School of Business at (416) 650-8075 or firstname.lastname@example.org.Jump Link

-Supported by alumni and corporate friends of the Program, the purpose of the newly created Real Estate & Infrastructure Program Student Experience Fund is to provide students, specializing in Real Estate and Infrastructure at Schulich, with new and practical learning experiences beyond the traditional classroom.
+Supported by alumni and corporate friends of the Program, the purpose of the Brookfield Centre in Real Estate & Infrastructure Program Student Experience Fund is to provide students, specializing in Real Estate and Infrastructure at Schulich, with new and practical learning experiences beyond the traditional classroom.
 These enhanced, hands-on learning experiences include real estate tours, special guest lectures, global case competitions, field trips, specialized training on industry-specific software, career networking events, and more.
-For more information on the Student Experience Fund, please read our brochure.